rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

             <p><strong>Outputs:</strong> Relevant Files (120,000 tokens)</p>
         </div>

+        <p>One of the key challenges when solving SWE-bench instances is managing the large volume of input context.
+Most SWE-bench codebases contain millions of tokens worth of context: this exceeds the context lengths of most available models.
+Further, it would be prohibitively expensive to process using frontier models.</p>

-        <p>First, we identify relevant codebase context.
-As we generate multiple candidate solutions, we can amortize the cost of context identification across all downstream samples.</p>
+        <p>We need to filter the codebases down to something that fits into current models context windows.
+As we generate multiple candidate solutions, we can amortize this cost of context identification across all downstream samples.</p>

-        <p>This lets us use a simple but effective approach: we let a model (specifically, <a href="https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct">Qwen2.5-Coder-32B-Instruct</a>) read every Python file in the codebase and label each file as "relevant" or "not relevant".
+        <p>We use a simple but effective approach to find relevant files: we let a model (specifically, <a href="https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct">Qwen2.5-Coder-32B-Instruct</a>) read every Python file in the codebase in parallel and independently label each file as "relevant" or "not relevant".
 Then, we used <a href="https://claude.ai">Claude Sonnet-3.5</a> to rank the relevant files by importance, allowing up to 120,000 tokens of context.</p>

         <h3>Task 2: Generation</h3>